Tmarkou99/Project-Supply-chain-analysis/README.md

 title: "README"
 author: "Theodoros Markou"
 ---

-# Notes

-### Subsets / sub-data frames

-1.  `Subset1` is a part of the original data-frame that contains only the Shipping times,Shipping costs,Transportation modes,Routes, carrier, Location and it used for calculating the efficiency of the transportation modes and Routes on different Countries.\

-2.  `Subset2`

-3.  `Subset3` contains a customer demographic part of the original data set.
-1. The output that we get using this data set is firstly the demog_type1 which shows the destribution of the buyers

-### Models

-1.  `model1` Is the model used for finding the connection between costs and the manufacturing process.
-2.

 # Tasks

 1.  **Cluster analysis** for similar products based on characteristics such as price, lead time, defect rates, production cost etc. by country. `done`